 We strive to ensure thorough compliance throughout MUFG by committing to earn trust of people in society in our Corporate Vision, adhering to laws and regulations and securing high transparent management.

-Compliance management divisions are in place at the holding company (MUFG), as well as at Bank of Tokyo-Mitsubishi UFJ, Mitsubishi UFJ Trust and Banking, and Mitsubishi UFJ Securities Holdings (hereinafter "the three companies).
+Compliance management divisions are in place at the holding company (MUFG), as well as at MUFG Bank, Mitsubishi UFJ Trust and Banking, and Mitsubishi UFJ Securities Holdings (hereinafter "the three companies).
 The compliance management divisions at each company promote compliance policies by developing compliance programs and offering training, etc., and report the status of compliance to the Executive Committee and to the Boards of Directors of their respective companies.

 MUFG has established the Group Compliance Committee, and the three companies have established their own respective compliance committees.
 These committees have been established for the deliberation of important compliance issues.
 MUFG has also established a Group CCO Committee comprising the Chief Compliance Officer of MUFG and the Chief Compliance Officers of the three companies.
 In the Group CCO Committee, MUFG deliberates important compliance issues as well as compliance issues that require a common understanding throughout the group.
 At the same time, MUFG shares problematic issues for the group as a whole, and works to prevent problems from occurring.
 MUFG also holds meetings with additional members for deliberations on compliance issues that are commonly shared among multiple group companies.

 MUFG adopted its current Corporate Vision in April 2012, and revised its Principles of Ethics and Conduct in December that year, with the aim of providing concrete standards for decision-making and conduct under that Vision.
 To ensure that our Vision and Principles are well known and understood among directors and employees throughout the group, we engage in discussions about required policies and measures and continue to implement a variety of efforts.